-The International Office is not responsible for the application of foreign students who want to obtain a degree (Bachelor or Master) awarded by HS Kaiserslautern.
-Applications and admissions (with study goal of a Bachelor- or Master-degree) are only handled by the enrolment office "Studierendensekretariat" in Kaiserslautern, Zweibrücken or Pirmasens.
+The International Office is not responsible for the application of foreign students who want to obtain a degree (bachelor's or master's) awarded by HS Kaiserslautern.
+Applications and admissions (with study goal of a bachelor's- or master's degree) are only handled by the enrolment office "Studierendensekretariat" in Kaiserslautern, Zweibrücken or Pirmasens.

 Students, who do not posess a university entrance qualification may achieve one from the "Internationales Studienkolleg" of the HS Kaiserslautern.
 For more information, please contact the Internationales Studienkolleg.

 There is no tuition fee for those pursuing a first-degree (bachelor's programme, consecutive master's programme).
 However, you do have to pay the Semesterbeitrag (semester fee) which is completely transferred to the Studierendenwerk (accommodation, canteen, consulting, possibly semester ticket), and the AStA.